wildnei/backend_ecommerce/README.md

 ### Walkthrough Video: 37%

-* A walkthrough video that demonstrates the functionality of the e-commerce back end must be submitted, and a link to the video should be included in your readme file.
+* A   video that demonstrates the functionality of the e-commerce back end must be submitted, and a link to the video should be included in your readme file.

-* The walkthrough video must show all of the technical acceptance criteria being met.
+* The   video must show all of the technical acceptance criteria being met.

-* The walkthrough video must demonstrate how to create the schema from the MySQL shell.
+* The   video must demonstrate how to create the schema from the MySQL shell.

-* The walkthrough video must demonstrate how to seed the database from the command line.
+* The   video must demonstrate how to seed the database from the command line.

-* The walkthrough video must demonstrate how to start the application’s server.
+* The   video must demonstrate how to start the application’s server.

-* The walkthrough video must demonstrate GET routes for all categories, all products, and all tags being tested in Insomnia Core.
+* The   video must demonstrate GET routes for all categories, all products, and all tags being tested in Insomnia Core.

-* The walkthrough video must demonstrate GET routes for a single category, a single product, and a single tag being tested in Insomnia Core.
+* The   video must demonstrate GET routes for a single category, a single product, and a single tag being tested in Insomnia Core.

-* The walkthrough video must demonstrate POST, PUT, and DELETE routes for categories, products, and tags being tested in Insomnia Core.
+* The   video must demonstrate POST, PUT, and DELETE routes for categories, products, and tags being tested in Insomnia Core.

 ### Technical Acceptance Criteria: 40%